Made September 2021/Updated January 2025/March 2026

 The 1920s:

-For the following data sets of all-time record high minimums and low maximums I have opted not to boldly highlight ratios greater than 10 to 1.
-Blue colors represent cold months and red warm.
+In the following charts blue colors represent cold months and years, and red warm.
 Those months with counts close to a 1 to 1 ratio of highs to lows are colored black.
-I have opted not to catalogue data prior to 1920 since record counts decrease substantially prior to 1930.
-Time stamps for when I last updated counts are located in the upper left hand corner of each chart.
+I have opted not to catalogue data prior to 1890 since record counts decrease substantially prior to that year.
+Time stamps for when I last updated counts are located in the upper left-hand corner of each chart.
 Drop me a note if you see an error or if you have suggestions for improvements.

 Here are the current all-time record counts per decade, which have gone into the prior chart: